 Maybe I’m not paying close enough attention.

 It recently occurred to me that this October marks the 25th anniversary of the Million Man March.
 The march was a seminal moment in the 1990s when the nation’s attention was drawn to tens of thousands of Black men uniting to take on the challenges facing their communities.
-The historic rally was inspiring for participants and awakened a generation of men to take on greater leadership in their communities.
+The historic rally-inspired participants awakened a generation of men to take on more significant leadership in their communities.

 Below is one of his speeches from the seminal October 16th, 1995, Million Man March.